Fast UAV Trajectory Optimization using Bilevel Optimization with Analytical Gradients: Methodology

+Safety and dynamical feasibility are ensured by imposing inequality constraints such that: \begin{enumerate} \item The whole trajectory stays in the safe corridor discussed in Section.~\ref{subsection:corridor}. \item The maximum velocity $\| x^\prime (t) \|_\infty$ and maximum acceleration $\| x^{\prime \prime} (t) \|_\infty$ along the trajectory are bounded, i.e.,

+with $v_\textrm{max}$ and $a_\textrm{max}$ prescribed by the capabilities of the vehicle, user preference or operational norms. \end{enumerate}

-Another approach is to encode the trajectory as a B\'ezier spline.
-B\'ezier curves have the nice properties that: \begin{enumerate} \item The curve is totally contained in the convex hull of its control points. \item The derivative of a B\'ezier curve is again a B\'ezier curve. \end{enumerate} Thus if the trajectory is represented with B\'ezier curves and the bounds described above are convex or convex in each segment, then enforcing constraints on all the control points will guarantee that the whole trajectory will satisfy those bounds.
-(Note that this is only a sufficient condition and tends to be conservative, as the whole trajectory may satisfy all the constraints with some control points lying out of bounds.)
+We encode the trajectory using a piecewise B\'ezier curve~\cite{gao2018online}, which has the properties: \begin{enumerate} \item The curve is totally contained in the convex hull of its control points. \item The derivative of a B\'ezier curve is again a B\'ezier curve, with its coefficients being a linear combination of its antiderivative's coefficients. \end{enumerate} Using these properties safety and dynamically feasible constraints can be imposed as a linear inequality constraint on the flattened coefficients ~\cite{gao2018online}: